Zhima Jie: Messaging

 Like other international co-productions, Zhima Jie covered the four broad curriculum categories of Child's World (understanding the self), Family and Society, Symbolic Representation (reading and numeracy) and Cognitive Organization (classification and perception).
 However, the production also added a fifth category of Aesthetics and Arts, which included coverage of Chinese calligraphy, experiencing nature, dance, and music composition.

 The 1998 production had compassion as one of the primary themes for the first season.
 It also included segments showing cultural diversity within China and reminding children that failure is okay.
 The show also had bumpers lasting thirty seconds which aimed to teach specific scientific concepts, like relative buoyancy of different objects.

 The 2010 production focused on science education and emergency preparedness.
 Having episodes focus primarily on science allowed creators to explore a topic with more depth than would be possible in a shorter segment.
 Episodes started with characters posing a question, followed by an explanation using examples or videos, and ending with children in the studio performing related activities on their own.

 Episodes

+The 1998–2001 production reportedly consisted of 130 half-hour episodes.
+As it did not see home video releases, only a few clips of the show have surfaced on the internet.

 The 2010 production totaled 52 11-minute episodes.